Double-banded Plover

 Key Features

-• White forehead and throat
+• White forehead and prominent pale eyebrow stripe

-• Short, black bill and olive-grey legs
+• Short, dark bill and pale greenish-yellow to grey legs

 When You’ll See Them